 When we think of Ibiza, we think of unhurried evenings, uplifting landscapes and sunrise yoga sessions.
 Don’t you?
-If you’re looking dubious, then you haven’t met our crop of health-conscious, stress-eliminating, holistically minded hotels that will help you plug into the bohemian spirit that swirled here in decades past when this humble fishing isle became a hippy haven.
-These soul-soothing spots slumber far from the island’s shoutier side, so read on, peace-seekers, for the best places to stay in Ibiza…
+If you’re looking dubious, then you haven’t met our crop of health-conscious, stress-eliminating, holistically minded retreats that will help you plug into the bohemian spirit that swirled here in decades past when this humble fishing isle became a hippy haven.
+These soul-soothing spots slumber far from the island’s shoutier side, so read on, peace-seekers, for the quietest, calmest, away-from-the-crowds boutique hotels in Ibiza…

 For languid eco-luxe

-Sending guests into a state of barefoot bliss is what Six Senses are known for and their spectacular new setting in northern Ibiza is designed to do exactly that – the site commands 20 hillside acres overlooking the secluded cove of Cala Xarraca bay and its crystalline waters.
+Sending guests into a state of barefoot bliss is what the group are known for and the spectacular Six Senses Ibiza in the island’s north is designed to do exactly that – the site commands 20 hillside acres overlooking the secluded cove of Cala Xarraca bay and its crystalline waters.
 And your conscience can rest as easy as your head knowing the steps they’ve taken to protect this paradisiacal patch: eco-friendly architecture, a plastic-free water plant and an organic farm to supply hyper-local and seasonal bounty.

 Once you’ve found out that the hotel is home to a photography gallery, a cooking school, a boutique and four restaurants, that rental car might start to look like a bad investment – we wager it’ll just gather dust in the car park.
 There’s even a chic nightclub and cocktail bar carved, cave-like, into the cliffs (restrained ravers, rejoice).